-The three – Morant (Edward Woodward), Handcock (Bryan Brown) and Witton (Lewis Fitz-Gerald) – are accused of unlawfully executing Boer prisoners and a German civilian missionary.
+The three – Morant (Edward Woodward), Handcock (Bryan Brown) and Witton (Lewis Fitz-Gerald) – are accused of unlawfully executing Boer prisoners and a German missionary.

 Although the facts do point a finger at the accused as guilty, they insist throughout that the executions were carried out under orders from British high commander Lord Kitchener (Alan Cassell), whose standing orders were to take no prisoners-of-war.

 The Carbineers’ task was to eradicate Boer guerrillas and captured men were sometimes shot in acts of impulsive cruelty, and their captors indulged in a degree of personal revenge for the barbarous mutilation of the body of the Carbineers’ wounded CO, Captain Hunt (Terence Donovan), a close friend of Morant.

 The accused are assigned a defence lawyer, Major Thomas (Jack Nicholson,) who has never tried a case before (and is given only a day to prepare) but develops courtroom skills as the trial proceeds, punching holes in the prosecution witnesses and revealing insufficient evidence.

-Lord Kitchener (Alan Cassell) himself flees the country rather than testify, leaving the men to become unwilling and innocent pawns in England’s attempts to make peaceful amends toward its German allies.
+Lord Kitchener himself flees the country rather than testify, leaving the men to become unwilling and innocent pawns in England’s attempts to make peaceful amends toward its German allies.